How to apply for visiting status in the School of Philosophy

 In return for our support, we expect visitors to participate in seminars, to consult with interested graduate students, and to participate in the general life of the School.
 We also ask you to report promptly on any publications resulting from the research you conduct while a visitor.

 It is your responsibility to ensure the correct visa type is obtained for your visit to Australia.
-Further information is available from the Department of Immigration and Citizenship.
+Further information is available from the Department of Home Affairs.
 We also recommend you contact your embassy to arrange and confirm the correct visa for your personal situation.

 International status holders are not covered for travel or health insurance.
 Most visas require either private insurance arrangements or a reciprocal agreement between your home country and Australia.
 Some countries do have reciprocal health care agreements with Australia, which provide some limited coverage, generally for emergency situations.
 To establish if you are eligible for these arrangements and the level of cover provided, please visit the Medicare Australia website.